Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 \subsection{Supercharacter Theory}

-As mentioned previously, there are two main perspectives which this paper will use when viewing Gaussian periods and their analogs: supercharacter theory and class field theory.
-We start by defining supercharacter theory.
+As mentioned previously, there are two main perspectives which this paper will use when viewing Gaussian periods and their analogues: supercharacter theory and class field theory.
+We start by defining a supercharacter theory.

 \begin{definition} Let $G$ be a finite group with identity $1$, let $\sK$ be a partition of $G$, and let $\sX$ be a partition of the set of irreducible characters of $G$.
 Then $(\sX, \sK)$ is a \textit{supercharacter theory} for $G$ if the following hold: \begin{itemize} \item $\{1\} \in \sK$